salzmanlab-admin/DEEPEST-Fusion/README.md

 # Example batch script for running DEEPEST-Fusion on a local cluster

-An example batch script "DEEPEST-Fusion_submit_job.sbatch", based on job scheduler Slurm has been provided.
-In the batch script file the path to where Rabix has been installed, DEEPEST-Fusion pipeline JSON file (DEEPEST-Fusion_pipeline.json), and DEEPEST-Fusion input JSON file (DEEPEST-Fusion_input.json) should be provided.
+An example batch script "`DEEPEST-Fusion_submit_job.sbatch`", based on job scheduler Slurm has been provided.
+In the batch script file the path to where Rabix has been installed, DEEPEST-Fusion pipeline JSON file (`DEEPEST-Fusion_pipeline.json`), and DEEPEST-Fusion input JSON file (`DEEPEST-Fusion_input.json`) should be provided.

 # Output files